 District residents or parents/guardians of nonresident students attending the District may be allowed use of library books at the discretion of the building principal.
 However, such access shall not interfere with regular school use of those books.
 Use of the library books outside of the District is prohibited except for interlibrary loan agreements with other libraries.

-Any individual may challenge the selection of materials for the library/media center.
-The Uniform Grievance Procedure shall be utilized to determine if the challenged material is properly located in the library.

 Cross Reference: 2530 Learning Materials Review

-4120 Uniform Grievance Procedure

 Legal Reference: I.C. § 33-512 District Trustees - Governance of Schools